-13.02 Use of Lampkin Park is subject to Article 3.03 of the PMCPOA bylaws.

-13.03 All litter must be placed in the provided containers.

-13.04 Park hours are from dawn until 10 p.m.

-13.05 Loud noises which would disturb others are not permitted at any time.

-13.06 Care should be taken in play and other recreation to preserve the health and beauty of all plants, shrubs and trees.
-Activities such as golfing, bike riding, etc. are not permitted in the park area.

-13.07 When using park equipment or participating in other activities, no conduct offensive to others sharing the park or behavior that may cause injury is allowed.
-All equipment and facilities shall be used as designed and not in a manner that would cause injury or harm to anyone.

-13.08 Children under the age of eight must be accompanied by an adult.

-13.09 Reservations for use of the park is obtained at the Association office.
+- 13.01 The general rules of Article 3 also apply to this article. - 13.02 Use of Lampkin Park is subject to Article 3.03 of the PMCPOA bylaws. - 13.03 All litter must be placed in the provided containers.
+No person shall willfully or negligently litter, deface, injure, or destroy property or equipment of the Association.
+Members may be held liable for the full cost of the loss and/or remediation for violations of this section. - 13.04 Park hours are from dawn until 10 p.m. - 13.05 Loud noises which would disturb others are not permitted at any time. - 13.06 Care should be taken in play and other recreation to preserve the health and beauty of all plants, shrubs and trees.
+Activities such as golfing, bike riding, etc. are not permitted in the park area. - 13.07 When using park equipment or participating in other activities, no conduct offensive to others sharing the park or behavior that may cause injury is allowed.
+All equipment and facilities shall be used as designed and not in a manner that would cause injury or harm to anyone. - 13.08 Children under the age of eight must be accompanied by an adult. - 13.09 Reservations for use of the park is obtained at the Association office.